alturiak/nio-smith/PLUGINS.md

 ## Plugins can
 - ✔ use (almost) arbitrary python-code
+- ✔ be supplied as single `.py`-file or directory
 - ✔ send room-messages
 - ✔ send reactions to specific messages
 - ✔ add multiple commands (with required power levels)